openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/12/02

+We are currently undergoing some important updates and maintenance on our HPC system.
+Here’s what you need to know:

-* Slurm reconfiguration is in progress to improve job isolation and scheduling.
-Jobs already running should not be affected, but submitting new jobs may behave differently for short periods.
-Please let me know if anything does not work as expected.
+* **Slurm Reconfiguration:** This is in progress to enhance job isolation and scheduling.
+Jobs currently running will remain unaffected.
+However, there might be temporary changes in the behavior when submitting new jobs.
+Please report any unexpected issues.

-* The GPU nodes math-alderaan-h[01-02] are drained for testing and configuration.
-No new jobs can start on them.
+* **GPU Nodes Update:** The nodes math-alderaan-h[01-02] are temporarily offline for testing and configuration.
+During this period, no new jobs will be started on these nodes.

-* Nodes math-alderaan-c[29-32] are draining because math-alderaan-c29 has a bad memory board and they all will need to be powered down to install the replacement memory board when it arrives.
-No new jobs can start on them.
+* **Memory Board Replacement:** Nodes math-alderaan-c[29-32] are being prepared for maintenance due to a faulty memory board on math-alderaan-c29.
+These nodes will be powered down for the installation of a replacement memory board.
+New jobs will not start on these nodes until the maintenance is complete.

-* Nodes math-alderaan-c[01,05,07,10] are drained for heat diagnostics.
-No jobs can start on them.
+* **Heat Diagnostics:** Nodes math-alderaan-c[01,05,07,10] are currently offline for heat diagnostics.
+No jobs can be initiated on these nodes during this period.

-* Colibri nodes are offline until further notice.
-* Please do not ssh directly to any nodes directly as always, in particular to any nodes drained or draining.
-Thank you.
+* **Access Restrictions:** As a reminder, please avoid SSH access directly to any nodes, especially those that are currently drained or draining.

+We appreciate your understanding and cooperation during this maintenance phase.
+Our goal is to ensure a more robust and efficient HPC environment for all users.
+Thank you for your patience.

 ### 2023/10/19